ibm-cloud-docs/Cloudant/tutorials/create_dedicated_hardware_plan.md

 3. Click `Standard` from the pricing plans. <br/>
     ![Standard pricing plan](images/standard_pricing_plan.png)

-    You cannot provision a Lite plan instance on a Dedicated Hardware environment.
+    You can't provision a Lite plan instance on a Dedicated Hardware environment.
     {: tip}

-4. Fill out the following parameters: <br/>
+4. Complete the following parameters: <br/>
     -   Enter a service name.<br/>
     -   Specify the region/location where you want to deploy. <br/>
     -   Select a resource group. </br>
     -   Add a tag.
     -   Select an authentication method.</br>
     -   Select an environment, which is where the Standard plan instance will be deployed.
-Any Dedicated Hardware environment instances deployed in the account will show up in the drop-down if they are available.</br>
+Any Dedicated Hardware environment instances that are deployed in the account show up in the drop-down if they're available.</br>
     ![Configure standard instance](images/select_environment.png)

 5. Click the `Create` button.<br/>
     After a few seconds, the instance is provisioned on the environment you selected.<br/>
     ![Provision standard instance](images/create_button_provision_standard.png)

-6. Obtain your Service Credentials and access the {{site.data.keyword.cloudant_short_notm}} Dashboard as you do for a multi-tenant {{site.data.keyword.cloudant_short_notm}} instance.
+6. Take note of your Service Credentials and access the {{site.data.keyword.cloudant_short_notm}} dashboard as you do for a multi-tenant {{site.data.keyword.cloudant_short_notm}} instance.

     For more information, see [how to locate your service credentials](/docs/services/Cloudant?topic=cloudant-creating-an-ibm-cloudant-instance-on-ibm-cloud#locating-your-service-credentials){: new_window}.